vsbpan/moth_vision/doc/image_organization/README.md

 The root path can be changed from `C:/` to something else with the `root_path` argument.

 Run the code below to collect all the photos in a new directory called `C:/moth_photos/pending_merge`.
-The photos are copied, so if something goes wrong, you still have the `input_photos` to restore your progress.
+The photos are copied, so if something goes wrong, you still have the `moth_photos/input_photos` to restore your progress.

 ```{r}
 collect_images(root_path = "C:/")